GCSE History: Weimar Germany

 Why did Hitler become Chancellor of Germany? - 1.
 Skeleton Essay Exercise

 In this exercise, students are given three "skeleton essays", each one of which puts forward a different interpretation of Hitler's rise to power.
 Students read through each interpretation, choose the one they agree with most, and then elaborate on each section using their classroom notes.
 It provides an accessible way of showing students how the same evidence and factors can be linked in different ways.
-This PowerPoint Presentation can be used to accompany the exercise.

 13.